Class-Incremental Learning with Repetition: Empirical Evaluation

 \paragraph{CKA Analysis}

-Finally, we show the CKA \cite{kornblith2019similarity} of the model in the beginning, middle and the end of the stream with an interval difference of 50 experiences.
+Finally, we show the CKA \cite{kornblith2019similarity} analysis of the model in the beginning, middle and the end of the stream with an interval difference of 50 experiences.
+CKA is a measurement technique used to compare the similarity between the learned representations of two different neural networks, in form of a matrix.
+Each element of the matrix represents the similarity between two centered and normalized feature vectors from different layers of both models in terms of dot product.
 As shown in the visualizations in Figure \ref{fig:cka}, the longer the model is trained on more experiences, the less significant the changes in the representations become especially for the final layers.
 We can see that the diagonal of the CKA becomes sharper propagating forward with more experiments.
 This indicates that although the model is trained on different subsets of classes in each experiment, the representations change less after some point in the stream.